the KA Football Big Data Analytics System

 Points obtained in the rankings are converted into the universal RPS (Relative Point Score) formula.

-The competitions which are taken into account are: UEFA Champions League, UEFA Europa League, UEFA Europa Conference League, Copa Libertadores, Copa Sudamericana, AFC Champions League, AFC Cup, CONCACAF Champions League, CONCACAF League, Leagues Cup, CONCACAF Caribbean Club Championship, CAF Champions League, CAF Confederation Cup and OFC Champions League.
-Super Cups and FCWC as well as similar games also get included.
+The competitions which are primarily taken into account are: UEFA Champions League, UEFA Europa League, UEFA Europa Conference League, Copa Libertadores, Copa Sudamericana, AFC Champions League, AFC Cup, CONCACAF Champions League, CONCACAF League, Leagues Cup, CONCACAF Caribbean Club Championship, CAF Champions League, CAF Confederation Cup and OFC Champions League.
+Super Cups and FCWC as well as other similar international games also get included.

 Learn more about Continental Rankings and Continental Performance Factors →